 McCollister's resignation was fueled by his desire to return to classroom instruction.

-Before coming to Limestone College, M. Stanyarne Bell was employed as Vice President at Drake University in Des Moines, Iowa.
+Before coming to Limestone University, M. Stanyarne Bell was employed as Vice President at Drake University in Des Moines, Iowa.

 A native of Corbin, Kentucky, Dr. Early received degrees from Union College, University of Kentucky, and Lexington Theological Seminary.
 He was an ordained Methodist minister.
 He served as president of Dakota Wesleyan University and Pfeiffer College before coming to Limestone.